RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

   * 4. Evaluate network
   * 5. Make predictions

-LSTMs are sensitive to the scale of the input data, specifically when the sigmoid (default) or tanh activation functions are used.
-It can be a good practice to rescale th data to the range of 0 to 1, also called normalizing.
-We can easily normalize the dataset using the MinMaxscaler preproessing class from the scikit-learn library.

 We cannot use random way of splitting dataset into train and test as the sequence of events is important for time series.
 So we take first 70% values for train and the remaining 30% for test.
-##### Vanilla LSTM:
-A Vanilla LSTM is an LSTM model that has a single hidden layer of LSTM units, and an output layer used to make a prediction.

-#### Stacked LSTM:
-Multiple hidden LSTM layers can be stacked one on top of another in what is refeered to as a stacked LSTM model.

-#### Bidirectional LSTM:
-On some sequence prediction problem, it can be benenficial to allow the LSTM model to learn the input sequence both forward, backward and concatenate both interpretations.

 #### Encoder-Decoder model: